schorlton/REUSE/README.md

 -s = Split pairs

 ### `reuse filter` Output:
 By default, reads are output to STDOUT in the same format as they are input (eg. FASTQ input=FASTQ output).
 Paired end reads are interleaved before output to STDOUT.
+Please see the option `-o` for further details.

 ## Performance optimization:
 REUSE will run fastest with filtration after the first k-mer is found (-mk 1), maximum thread and RAM usage, and a lower k-mer size.
 Lower k-mer sizes reduce the index size but are less specific at differentiating species.